Jikkesh/A2Studio-BenhiveTask/README.md

   }
 }

-6. Can use the Postgres_Query_DB.sql for setting up DB.
+6. Can use the Postgres_Query_DB.sql for setting up local DB.
-   Added my images for products in Firebase which I done in that script.
+   Added my images for products in Firebase.

 7. Start the backend server:
 Hit F5 to start the server